Cancel the Tunnel

 Here’s an idea: cancel the tunnel.

 Sound crazy?
 Truth be told, there’s a precedent in Seattle history for canceling an ill-conceived infrastructure project after construction had already begun: namely, the R. H. Thomson Expressway.
 Conceived in the 1950s, commenced the following decade, and canceled by persistent grassroots citizen activism in 1972, the Thomson Expressway would have been disastrous for Seattle’s overall quality of life had it been completed.
-According to its final design, it would have stretched the full length of Seattle’s eastern edge, from Interstate 90 in South Seattle through the Central District, Montlake, and the Washington Park Arboretum, and onward through Lake City towards a northern interchange with an also-aborted Bothell Freeway.
+According to its final design, it would have stretched along the absolute length of Seattle’s eastern edge, from Interstate 90 in South Seattle through the Central District, Montlake, and the Washington Park Arboretum, and onward through Lake City towards a northern interchange with an also-aborted Bothell Freeway.

 Reginald Heber Thomson